 - Green Home Solutions for Manufactured Homes in 2021

 - Why Manufactured Homes Have Become A Blessing To A Generation of Millennials

 Manufactured Homes Are Making a Comeback with Millennials

 Today, manufactured homes are built in factory-controlled settings and are no longer completely synonymous with the single-wide and double-wide park model type of construction that is ubiquitous throughout mobile home parks across the United States.

 Thanks to the implementation of the Department of Housing and Urban Development’s federal building code, safety and construction standards regarding the development, delivery, and setup of manufactured homes were greatly improved for all factory-built manufactured and modular homes, and mobile homes as well.

-With manufactured homes, there is no longer merely the “one-size-fits-all” mobile home unit anymore.
-There are countless styles, models, colors, accessories, skirtings, extensions, etc. to buy or include with your newly purchased manufactured home.
+With manufactured homes, there is no longer merely the “one-size-fits-all” modular home unit anymore.
+There are a wide array of floor plans, countless styles, models, colors, accessories, skirtings, extensions, etc. to buy or include with your newly purchased manufactured home.

 If this is something you worry about, during the process to purchase the mobile house, be sure to hire an inspector who is fully insured If possible, don’t forget to ask the inspector if they have any home inspection guarantees that would apply to you?
 Think about the following.